iorchard/baco-os-client/docker/README.rst

        ["OPENSTACK_VER"]="4.0.1"
    )

-The default version of clients is for openstack train release.
+The default version of clients is openstack train release.

 Build the image.::